Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Figure 4: PLC-based control system

-To scan the ‘on’ condition of an addressed input, a program ‘NO contact’ with the specified address can be used.
-To energize the addressed solenoid, a program ‘coil’ with the specified address can be used.
+A program ‘NO contact’ with the specified address can be used to scan the’ on’ condition of an addressed input.
+A program ‘coil’ with the specified address can be used to energise the addressed solenoid.
 For example, in the first rung of the ladder program, as shown in the figure, a program NO contact with the input address I2 (where the pushbutton PB1 is linked) is connected to a program coil with the output address Q3 (where the solenoid Y1 is linked).
-When the pushbutton PB1 is pressed, the address I2 turns to the ‘1’ state and allows a hypothetical energy to flow to the coil.
+When the pushbutton PB1 is pressed, the address I2 turns to the ‘1’ state, allowing hypothetical energy to flow to the coil.
 The output address Q3 now turns to the ‘1’ state and energizes the output solenoid Y1.
-When the solenoid Y1 is energized, the valve is actuated and the cylinder extends.
+When the solenoid Y1 is energized, the valve is actuated, and the cylinder extends.

 Similarly, in the second rung of the ladder program, as shown in the figure, a program NO contact with the input address I7 (where the sensor S2 is linked) is connected to a program coil with the output address Q8 (where the solenoid Y2 is linked).
-When the sensor S2 is actuated, the address I7 turns to the ‘1’ state and allows a hypothetical energy to flow to the coil.
+When the sensor S2 is actuated, the address I7 turns to the ‘1’ state, allowing hypothetical energy to flow to the coil.
 The output address Q8 now turns to the ‘1’ state and energizes the output solenoid Y2.
-When the solenoid Y2 is energized, the valve is actuated and the cylinder retracts.
+When the solenoid Y2 is energized, the valve is actuated, and the cylinder retracts.

 Application of Relay Controllers and PLCs